 There are short courses as well as in-depth programs created by several universities.
 When you complete all programs and pass all assessments, you can get an internationally recognized degree.
 This, however, would not be free.
 You can take all the courses for free, but FutureLearn limits access time to how long the course is supposed to take plus two weeks.
 In addition, you can’t take the tests and will not get credit or a certificate.

-FutureLearn distinguishes itself by integrating “futuristic” learning method.
+FutureLearn distinguishes itself by integrating a “futuristic” learning method.
 Course delivery uses storytelling with challenging quizzes and tips to help you learn.
 There are no long classroom lectures and content is delivered using high-quality videos and articles.
 In addition, this learning method includes many opportunities to interact with fellow students.
 This is helpful because it is difficult to get personal support in a course with thousands, if not hundreds of thousands, of participants.

 Industry-Specific Online Education Platforms